 The amounts, and ingredients, needed will vary according to your taste.

 "And this is what you do........."

 Put everything left over from your cooked and finished chicken into a stock pot.
-DO NOT include any stuffing mixture within the chicken carcase but DO include the carcase, leg and wing bones and any skin.
-Crush the carcase down a bit so that it doesn't take up too much space in the stock pot.
+DO NOT include any stuffing mixture within the chicken carcass but DO include the carcass, leg and wing bones and any skin.
+Crush the carcass down a bit so that it doesn't take up too much space in the stock pot.

 Cover everything with water, bring to the boil and then turn down to a simmer, keeping the lid on the stock pot.
 If the water level falls then add some more water to keep all the bones covered.
 Simmer for about an hour and a half.